morfology/RachelPowerDesign/CHAT.md

 - Interior design focus (NOT web design, graphic design, or branding)
 - Emphasis on residential spaces and client lifestyle integration
 - Mix of renovation/refurbishment work with new design projects
-- [Add any other key context that frequently gets missed]

 ---